LetMeR00t/TA-detection-backfill/README.md

 ### Understanding how healthcheck jobs are run

-In order to know which jobs needs to be run, this application is using a savedsearch named "Get executed and monitored savedsearches for healthcheck".
+In order to know which jobs needs to be run, this application is using a savedsearch named "Healthcheck: Get executed jobs of monitored savedsearches and add them in the backlog".

 ![Detection Healthcheck - Savedsearch for new healthcheck jobs](./images/detection_healthcheck_savedsearch_new_healthcheck_jobs.png)

-This savedsearch is used to get the jobs ran over a given period, `every 5 minutes`, by the monitored savedsearches only.
+This savedsearch is used to get the jobs ran over a given period, `every 5 minutes`, on the monitored savedsearches only.

 By default, this period is set to `Earliest time = -365min / Latest time = -360 min` which corresponds to 6 hours later.
 This can be customized as you want but be careful to keep a delta time of 5 minutes except if you want to run the search less often.
 However, be careful as running again the searches sooner might lead to performances impact and possibly missing late indexed events.
 Using 6 hours (even 12 hours) seems to be a good choice as it means that your savedsearches ran during the day (when the number of logs is normally the highest) will be run in a period of time when the performance impact of all searches is reduced.
 It's always a matter of good balance at the end as you want also to be notified as quickly as possible than a detection rule wasn't executed correctly.

-As you can see on the screenshot, the found events will be processed by a custom alert action in python named "Detection: Run healthcheck on the savedsearches".
+As you can see on the screenshot, the found events will be processed by a custom alert action in python named "Detection Backfill: Add a healthcheck task to the backlog" which will add the found jobs to be processed accordingly to a backlog mechanism.

 Any event shall contain a list of fields used to create the healthcheck jobs: